 I’m No Angel (#ImNoAngel) by Lane Bryant is a good example of Movement Marketing

-From the Arab Spring, Occupy Wall Street, hand-crafted bamboo bikes to Pepsi’s “Refresh” Project, Goodson explained that citizens and companies alike are leveraging on the ease of starting any movement big or small through a mix of online social networks and offline gatherings.
+From the Arab Spring, Occupy Wall Street, and hand-crafted bamboo bikes, to Pepsi’s “Refresh” Project, Goodson explained that citizens and companies alike are now starting movements to get their message across.
+Leveraging on the ease of starting a case on social media networks and other technology channels, they work on the basis of seeding ideas which are spread across networks of believers and fans.

 Hand-crafted bamboo bicycles are a movement both literal and figurative! (source of image)